rkooyenga/rkooyenga.github.io/_posts/2025-06-06-trump-elon-epstein-catturd.md

 It's been an explosive week for the White House.
 Hardly newsworthy or even interesting as many times as we've heard that.
 I'm going to use the opportunity to discuss something I find more important than this predictable public fallout of two American titans.
 I'm interested in whether we are truthful to ourselves and faithful to our own beliefs.
 I assume that's an angle zero major media outlets are devoting segments to and so it feels less redundant, and I think infinitely more constructive.
 If you are impassioned in your hatred or love for any of the people referenced, you probably won't like what I have to say but in that case may actually be positioned to get the most out of it.

-I make the effort to be fair and think I do fairly well at which is either self evident by this very post or completely contradicted by it, you can decide.
-But I'll put my biases out there for transparency:
-I'm a independent with no party afilliations.
-I'm a liberal in the classical sense and have a history of favoring the Republican and Libertarian party candidates far more than the alternatives.
-And for the early part of my life was very much a Republican as are most of my family to my knowledge.
-I am a radical on freedom and do not consider America the top of the freedom scale, not by a longshot.
+>I make the effort to be fair or neutral where fitting but I do have some leanings:
+I'm a independent with no party afilliations, agreeing with Washington they are a destructive force by their nature.
+I'm a radical about freedom, and disagree with most Americans on what the word means and looks like in practice.
+A Liberal Libertarian pseudo-anarchist expatriot that cautiously supports some big government solutions.
+There are positions I agree with and disagree with in all parties.
 On Trump, I said many times I will support whoever the President is in good faith until they do something to make me rescind that support.
 In other words whether I like you or not if you become President I will wish you the best and root for you to make the right decisions.
 But the second that goes bad I reserve the right to call you out.
-Trump is only different in that th is the second time I've had to do that.
-Whatever my beliefs and stake personally I value intellectual honesty and being fair.
+Trump is only different in that this the second time I've had to do that.

+>Whatever my beliefs and stake personally I value intellectual honesty and being fair.
+Call me out on it if you ever think me not upholding that ideal.

 ![catturd army tweet](/assets/images/2025-06-06-catturd-army.jpg)

-This brings us Phil aka Catturd2, of Twitter fame.
-This is the phenomenon I want to share my thoughts on today.
+This brings us to Phil aka Catturd2, of Twitter fame.And the phenomenon I'd like to talk about today.
 I like that Phil is open about his fanaticism and cultism.
 He freely admits it, so you rarely have to wonder what he thinks—the answer is always Trump.
+I don't recall if he likes those particular words yet.
+But I'm flexible as he's lived the definitions; exemplifies them to a precision so exacting, a 1099 from Webster's Dictionary should be on the table.

-I choose something I believe is simpler, yet superior to cultism in its honesty.
-And it gets better results.
+I choose something I believe is simpler to keep up, allows for greater, and just gets better results than cheerleading does.
 I'm on the side of what I believe—my values, my principles.

 That's it.